groupdocs-annotation/GroupDocs.Annotation-for-Java/Examples/README.md

 # How to Run the Examples?

 It is assumed that maven is installed and configured in your system path.
 You can edit the project by opening in your favorite IDE like NetBeans, Eclipse, and IntelliJ IDEA.
+Please visit our [documentation website](https://docs.groupdocs.com/display/annotationjava/How+to+Run+Examples) for more details.

+##Install and Configure Maven

 You may find following resources helpful: